drakored/WearablePack-Pebble/samples/SF1PebbleDashboard/README.md

 2. Install the App on to your smartphone.

 3. Enable Developer Mode, in iOS you open the iPhone's Settings and find the Pebble app.
-Then toggle on "Developer Mode".
+Then toggle on "Developer Mode". <br>
 ![image alt text](images/image03.png)
 4. From the Pebble Smartwatch app, go to the menu list and select "DEVELOPER" and toggle it on.
 It will time-out regularly so you will need to turn it off then on again to reset it.